ttran48/AWS-Project/CodeBuild.md

 Navigate to https://us-west-2.console.aws.amazon.com/codebuild/home?region=us-west-2#/introduction

 Ensure that the correct region is selected.
 This can be found next to the User Account Name.

+If a welcome page is displayed, choose Get started.

+If a welcome page is not displayed, then on the navigation pane, choose Build projects, and then choose Create project.

+On the Configure your project page, for Project name, type a name for this build project (in this example, codebuild-demo-project).
+Build project names must be unique across each AWS account.
+If you use a different name, substitute it throughout this walkthrough.

+## Step 6
+In Source: What to build, for Source provider, choose Amazon S3.

+## Step 7
+For Bucket, choose codebuild-region-ID-account-ID-input-bucket.

+## Step 8
+In Environment: How to build, for Environment image, leave Use an image managed by AWS CodeBuild selected.

+## Step 9
+For Runtime, choose Java.

+For Version, choose aws/codebuild/java:openjdk-8.

+For Build specification, leave Use the buildspec.yml in the source code root directory selected.

+In Artifacts: Where to put the artifacts from this build project, for Artifacts type, choose Amazon S3.

+Leave Artifacts name blank.

+For Bucket name, choose codebuild-region-ID-account-ID-output-bucket.

+In Service role, leave Create a service role in your account selected, and leave Role name unchanged.

+Choose Continue.

+On the Review page, choose Save.

+## Step 10 - run the build
+If the Build projects page is not displayed, then in the navigation pane, choose Build projects.

+In the list of build projects, choose codebuild-demo-project, and then choose Start build.

+On the Start new build page, choose Start build.

 ## Resource